GED Online Test

 Three offspring of two normal-skinned parents have normal skin, but one is albino.
 Which of the following must be true?

 A One parent must have the nn genotype.

 B Both parents must have the NN genotype.

 C One parent must have the NN genotype.

-D One parent must have the nn genotype.
+D Both parents must have the Nn genotype.

 The albino offspring from the F1 generation described above produces one albino offspring and one normal offspring in the F2 generation.
 What must be the genotype of the albino’s mate?